 The first time I heard the phrase “a provincial life” was Disney’s “Beauty and the Beast” soundtrack.
 I remember my children loved the sound of Belle belting out the woes and hardships of such a mundane and austere life.
 I sympathized with her to discover more.
-Her dissatisfaction with having the same old pastry maker, market and town was reflected in her sad ballad.
+Her dissatisfaction with having the same old pastry maker, market and town were reflected in her sad ballad.
 Her unfortunate plight to find “what’s around the river bend?” hold on, that’s another movie.
 I digress.
-This past weekend with a group of champagne and wine lovers we set off to discover the “real” Champagne region of France.
+This past weekend with a group of champagne and wine lovers we set off to discover and travel through provincial France.

 Our French home away from home